Skip to main content

 Overview

-User balances must be exact multiples of $0.01 before and after every fill.
-When a trade produces a sub-cent balance change, the exchange charges a rounding fee to bring the balance back to cent alignment.
-A fee accumulator applies rounding across all fills of an order collectively so that the total fee converges to what a single equivalent fill would cost.
+When a trade produces a balance change that is more precise than the user’s target balance precision, the exchange charges a rounding fee to bring the balance back to that target.
+The fee accumulator still applies across all fills of an order so that the total fee converges to what a single equivalent fill would cost.
 Every fill produces three fee components:

 ComponentDescription